grol-io/vm/README.md

   - 3: Write writes a str8 to stdout - in the SysS variant the accumulator is a byte offset from the passed stack offset.
   - more to come

+Assembler only:
+- `data` for a 64 bit word
+- `str8` for string (with the double or backtick quotes)
+- on a line preceeding an instruction: _label_ + `:` label for the *R instruction (relative address calculation). _label_ starts with a letter.
+- `Var v1 v2 ...` virtual instruction that generates a `Push` instruction with the number of identifiers provided and defines label for said starting at 0 (which will start with the value of the accumulator while the rest will start 0 initialized).

+## Benchmarks
-It compares go, tinygo, C based VMs (and plain C loop for reference).
+Compares go, tinygo, C based VMs (and plain C loop for reference).

+## Usage and more

 See [Makefile](Makefile) / run `make`

+## Installation

 Binary release of the go version also available in releases/ or via
 ```sh
 go install grol.io/vm@latest
 ```

-(and docker as well)
+(and homebrew and docker as well)